jmiddleton56/cf/README.md

+App.java is the main runner method.
+There is also an AppTest.java to test basic cases to ensure edge cases, as well as general cases are behaving as expected.

 Solution by Joel Middleton for task below :

 In Java, implement a simple ceiling fan which has two pull cords and the following characteristics: